At Mill House School, our pupils have access to a broad and balanced curriculum.

 Key Stage 3

 Classes are mostly organised by age.
-Pupils are provided with access to a full national curriculum alongside therapeutic interventions and enrichment activities.
+Pupils are provided with access to national curriculum subjects alongside therapeutic interventions and enrichment activities.

 Key stage three pupils have the opportunity to follow these curriculum areas: